EEA-sensors/sqrt-parallel-smoothers/README.md

 both in a sequential and parallel fashion, as well as low-memory cost algorithms computing gradients of required quantities (such as the pseudo-loglikelihood of the system).

-This code was written by @AdrienCorenflos and @Fatemeh-Yaghoobi as a companion code for the article "Parallel square-root statistical linear regression for inference in nonlinear state space models" by Fatemeh Yaghoobi, Adrien Corenflos, Sakira Hassan, and Simo Särkkä, ArXiv link: https://arxiv.org/abs/2207.00426
+This code was written by [Adrien Corenflos](https://github.com/AdrienCorenflos) and [Fatemeh Yaghoobi](https://github.com/Fatemeh-Yaghoobi) as a companion code for the article
+"Parallel square-root statistical linear regression for inference in nonlinear state space models" by Fatemeh Yaghoobi, Adrien Corenflos, Sakira Hassan, and Simo Särkkä, ArXiv link: https://arxiv.org/abs/2207.00426